conda/conda-build/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

     conda install --use-local click

-Notice that Click is coming from the local conda build channel.
+Notice that Click is coming from the local conda-build channel.

 .. code-block:: bash